 Boasting a layering system on par with your favorite ski jacket, warmth can be individualized with this bag.
 Its integrated design allows it to adapt to many types of users.
 If temps are warmer than expected, simply unzip and remove the toasty fleece liner and sleep in the just the main bag.
 Still too warm?
 Grab the removed liner and zip it together to create your own fleece bivy.
 (We then suggest sleeping on top of the main bag for added comfort and padding).
 You can even leave the fleece unzipped to be used more like a blanket.
 For colder mountain temps, zip the liner back in place, anchor it with the bag's interior Velcro tabs — and voila — you're ready for some of the coldest air Mother Nature can blow into your camp.

-We tested this bag thoroughly and placed it squarely among the top three of the warmest bags we studied.
+We tested this bag thoroughly and placed it squarely among the top three of the warmest bags we've studied.
 It held its own in mountain temperatures near freezing with an interior temperature measurement of 83 degrees.
 (While spending the night in the bag, we took interior temperature readings with a laser thermometer to see how well it held in our body heat).
 Additionally, this bag would be excellent for cold weather, late Fall or early Winter camping above 0-degrees.
 It would be ideal for hunters who are headed out for a long week in the cooler Fall temperatures.

-Speaking of comfort, our testing and overall use of the bag did discover one potentially negative aspect of the fleece liner: It tends to grab onto other fabrics like underwear, nightshirts, long-johns and socks.
-Although providing a very noticeable increase in warmth when attached as an added layer, the fleece liner is less accommodating to movement when compared to polyester, poly-cotton or flannel.
-Despite the fact that the Polara 3-in-1 is nearly the same size as our favorite bag, the Wenzel Grande — measuring in at one inch longer than the Wenzel and 2 inches shorter in the width than the Wenzel — the grabby nature of the Polara's fleece liner created a more constrictive space for our taller or larger-bodied testers.
+Speaking of comfort, our testing and overall use of the bag did discover one potentially negative aspect of the fleece liner: It tends to grab onto other fabrics like underwear, nightshirts, long-johns, and socks.
+Although providing a very noticeable increase in warmth when attached as an added layer, the fleece liner is less accommodating to movement when compared to polyester, poly-cotton, or flannel.
+The grabby nature of the Polara's fleece liner created a more constrictive space for our taller or larger-bodied testers.
 Some users felt overly cocooned or knotted by the fabric, even a little claustrophobic at times.

 Overall, we still feel a lot of extra time and thought went into the design of this bag.
 Our favorite feature is the bag's removable liner.
 The liner zips securely into the bag, but when removed, it can use the same zipper system to zip itself closed, forming a thin fleece bag nearly the same size as the main sleeping bag.
 This is an excellent feature that allows campers to sleep comfortably in warmer weather.
 The manufacturer does not specify any washing directions for the liner; however, we feel even washing the liner by hand still provides a quicker and more simple alternative for cleaning.
 Instead of washing and drying the entire bag, simply wash the liner separately for an easy way to freshen up the whole bag with very little effort.